ArghyaShubhshiv/ArghyaShubhshiv/README.md

 ## Hello!

-I'm Arghya, a student in class 12th in Delhi Public School, Noida.
+I'm Arghya, a fresher at IIIT, Allahabad.